2700 Earl Rudder Freeway

 15 South Main Street, Suite 400

 Mike has been designing community-focused projects for over 30 years and currently serves as Senior Associate and Community Studio Leader for DP3 Architects.
 During this time he has led significant award-winning projects including fire stations, police stations, city halls, recreation centers, and parks.
 In all his projects, Mike aims to build on the client's vision to create spaces which capitalize on a local community's assets, inspiration, and potential, creating spaces which ultimately promote people's health, happiness, and economic well-being.

-Lynn is a Principal and the Public Safety Studio Leader with Hughes Group Architects.
+Lynn is a Principal and the Public Safety Leader with Hughes Group Architects.
 Lynn received a Bachelor of Architecture degree from California State Polytechnic University at Pomona.
-She also completed studies at the University of Bath, England, and the Polytechnic University at Athens, Greece.
-In addition to being a registered architect with extensive design, construction document and project management experience, Ms. Reda is also a LEED Accredited Professional with a specialty in Building Design and Construction.
+She also completed studies at the University of Bath, England, and The Polytechnic University at Athens, Greece.
+In addition to being a registered architect with extensive design, construction document and project management experience, Lynn is also a LEED Accredited Professional with a specialty in Building Design and Construction.

-Lynn has focused the last fifteen years of her 25 year career on public safety facilities and is recognized as a leader in this building type nationally.
-Several stations Lynn has designed have been recognized with national design awards.
-She is currently working with departments in Virginia, Maryland, and New Hampshire on projects ranging from additions and renovations to multi-use facilities.
+Lynn has focused the last fifteen years of her 25-year career on public safety facilities and is recognized as a national leader in this building type.
+Several stations Lynn has designed have been recognized with national design awards from F.I.E.R.O., Firehouse, and Fire Chief.
+She is currently working with departments in the mid-Atlantic region on projects ranging from additions and renovations to multi-use facilities.